All Episodes

 I really appreciate it.

-Um, but uh let's see.
+But let's see.

-I don't see any any super chats here.
+I don't see any super chats here.

-If you guys got any last second questions, get them in now.
+If you guys got any last-second questions, get them in now.

 Get them in now.